mmsayedakash/discord-tempvoice-bot/README.md

 > [!WARNING]
 > This bot requires the **Manage Channels** and **Connect** permissions, along with access to the relevant voice and text channels it manages.
 Ensure the bot’s role is above any roles it needs to manage in the hierarchy.

-> [!TIP]
-> Configure your `.env` file carefully with valid Discord IDs and tokens.
-Restart the bot after any changes for them to take effect.

 ## 🛠️ Installation & Setup

 ### Prerequisites